Teen Pregnancy: Get the Facts

 © Superstock, Inc.

-However, if sperm should enter the woman’s body while the egg is in the fallopian tube, a single sperm can fertilize the egg.
+However, if sperm should enter the female’s body while the egg is in the fallopian tube, a single sperm can fertilize the egg.
 This is known as the moment of conception.
 The fertilized egg then drops into the uterus.
 If it successfully implants itself in the wall of the uterus, the egg will begin to grow and develop.
-The woman is now pregnant.
-If all goes well during pregnancy, a baby will be born about nine months later.
+The female is now pregnant.
+If the pregnancy is brought to term and all goes well, a baby will be born about nine months later.